2.c.2) Space-time relation and velocity

-The concept of space-time continuum arises when definition of velocity suffers a reversal.
-Velocity is no longer the relation between space and time; a maximum exists, and consequently space and time start to depend on each other so that the speed of light keeps constant.
+The concept of space-time continuum arises when the definition of velocity suffers a reversal.
+Velocity is no longer the relationship between space and time; a maximum appears conventionally.
+Therefore, space and time start to depend on each other so that the speed of light keeps constant.
 This interdependent concept configures the nature of space-time in the Theory of Relativity.

 Relativity of time